jiajunhua/ildoonet-tf-pose-estimation/README.md

 ## Python Usage

-This pose estimator provides simple python classes than you can use in your applications.
+This pose estimator provides simple python classes that you can use in your applications.

 See [run.py](run.py) or [run_webcam.py](run_webcam.py) as references.